r8/vagrant-lamp/README.md

 * mc, vim, screen, tmux, curl
 * [MailCatcher](http://mailcatcher.me/)

-Apache virtual hosts are created in `public` folder and configured with data bag `sites`.
+Apache virtual hosts are created in `public` folder or optionally in a per site configurable docroot and configured with data bag `sites`.

 Webgrind and phpMyAdmin are available on every domain.
 For example: